cameronwp/hurtlingthrough.space/src/pages/posts/20190817-lessons-learned-from-a-year-of-being-a-lone-developer/index.md

 Had I spent more time early on fleshing out wireframes, especially interactive wireframes, I'm sure that I would have come to the same conclusions sooner and with less headache.

+## Work in the Open

+Especially if you're working by yourself, make sure your customers can play with your work early and often.
+Push to staging daily and ensure that all of your customers have access.
+Get as much feedback as possible.
+No surprises!

+I do a job that no one else on my team has any expertise in, and I perform my duties remotely.
+This is a potentially tentative situation - how can anyone on my team know if I'm _actually_ doing my job and meeting their needs if they never see me and don't know what I do?

+I want to avoid surprises as much as possible.
+To do so, I aggressively work in the open.
+Beyond simply having weekly standups and regular meetings with my manager, working in the open means that everyone can always know what you've done and what you're going to do next.
+In practice, this means I publish my task priorities and I keep staging up-to-date.

 ## Choose Boring Technologies

 Many factors influence tech stack decisions - the ability of languages and frameworks to support the customer's primary requirements, your (team's) comfort with languages and frameworks, your existing infrastructure and processes, how much time you have, performance goals, and probably a million other things.

 All things being equal, I tend to make the boring choice.

 Boring technologies are widely used, well documented, and proven solutions at scale.
 Ideally, they have active maintainers and a helpful community.
+It's unlikely that you're going to try to do something with a boring technology that no one has tried and documented before.

 What picking boring technologies allows you to do is focus on business problems - not implementation problems.
 If you're working by yourself or face tight deadlines, you don't have the luxury to worry about implementation.